Last fact-check: 24 February 2020

 Private hire taxis are plentiful but be sure to negotiate your fare in advance.

 Book an appointment online or call us toll-free.
-With Dental Departures, you have access to dentists in Acapulco who have all been quality checked, incuding the best prices.
-Book an appointment with us in complete confidence.
+With Dental Departures, you have access to dentists in Acapulco who have all been quality checked, including the best prices.
+Book your fully cancellable appointment with us in complete confidence, any time of the day or night.

 (Image by: Arnuchulo)